mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 * -v : Set verbosity level
 * -p : Specify source port to use

 Once the listener is set up, all is ready for the connection to take place.
-Activating the PHP reverse shell script has to be manually done by traversing into the general Wordpress directory that holds the themes and the specific file.
+Activating the PHP reverse shell script has to be manually done by traversing into the general WordPress directory that holds the themes and the specific file.
 The directory path is shown below:

 ![image](https://user-images.githubusercontent.com/70077872/152495938-3446f01d-5977-45d4-9c14-c104ef5c6837.png)